mcphscott/reddit-scraper/README.md

 Note: Scraping the images creates a single web page with all of the images on it.
 At around 200 images (with gifs), my browser gets overloaded.

 Note: Images flagged as 'over18' are skipped, i.e. hopefully not downloaded (but don't risk your job using my code.)
+Read the MIT license before using.

+###License

+MIT